 Successful athletes are motivated by a desire to excel.
-Proper coaching can build on this motivation by helping young people develop good training habits, hone technical skills, and work as part of a team.
-Because top athletes are often driven perfectionists, however, it is not uncommon for them take practices and workouts to unhealthy extremes.
+Proper coaching can build on this motivation by helping young people develop good training habits, hone technical skills and work as part of a team.
+However, because top athletes are often driven perfectionists, it is not uncommon for them to take practices and workouts to unhealthy extremes.
 Such behavior can mark the first steps on the road to an eating disorder.
-Initial weight loss after beginning a sport is not uncommon.
-If the athlete resets weight goals to a lower weight, however, or weight drops to a level lower than necessary for adequate sports performance, be vigilant; those can be signs of trouble.
+If the athlete resets weight goals to a lower weight or if their weight drops to a level lower than is necessary for adequate sports performance, be vigilant; those can be signs of trouble.
 Other signs and symptoms that bear watching: